ort_plugindecode

 This tool was inspired by this forum thread.

-Martín Laudati is a student in the Instituto de Tecnología ORT and, when asked to find a project to develop a plugin for Textpattern, which he had to do to pass the course Seminario de Aplicaciones, he chose not to do a plugin but rather a plugin decoder.
+Martín Laudati was a student in the Instituto de Tecnología ORT and, when asked to find a project to develop a plugin for Textpattern, which he had to do to pass the course Seminario de Aplicaciones, he chose not to do a plugin but rather a plugin decoder.

 Initially the decoder only worked on-line in a browser, but I asked him to generate also a command line utility, he combined both in one.